uwePhillPhelps/anymaHWPal/README.md

 ## The problem

-Useful messages over DIN MIDI ports are ignored, and patch state changes may not be simply recorded/edited with a MIDI sequencer.
+It's not possible to "just jam" with Anyma Phi whilst a MIDI sequencer captures your patch edits and state changes.
+Some messages over DIN MIDI ports are ignored, and patch state changes may not be simply recorded/edited.

 * Anyma wants MIDI CC.
 * Your MIDI sequencer edits CC.
 * Anyma sends SYSEX.
+* Anyma ingores some SYSEX previously transmitted.

 ## This solution
 Connect an Arduino (Mega ADK) to workaround firmware quirks, allowing full use of Anyma DIN MIDI ports with CC.